mrhaav/openwrt-packages/README.md

 \
 **luci - luci-proto-mbim**

-Just a copy of luci-proto-qmi.\
+Just a copy of luci-proto-qmi, but support for mbim protocol.\
 \
 \
 **me909s**